Selective Inference for Sparse Multitask Regression with Applications in Neuroimaging: Analysis of Neurocognitive Data from the ABCD Study

-Examining Figure \ref{fig:mtl-original}, key connectivity motifs that are visible across the four tasks include: Stronger connections (both positive correlations and negative anti-correlations) within default mode network (DMN) and within visual network, as well as increased connectivity within cerebellum.
-There are also complex patterns of connectivity changes between networks, which especially implicate connections between frontoparietal network (FPN) and DMN; auditory network and somatomotor network; cinguloparietal (CP) network and ventral attention network; and retrosplenial (RSP) network and DMN.
+Our results show some agreement with a recent study that identified FPN, DMN, the dorsal attention network, and the visual network as influential in predicting general intelligence \citep{tong2022transdiagnostic}.
 FPN is involved in flexible adaptive control \citep{cole2013multi}, and a number of previous studies implicate it in executive functions and cognitive control \citep{cole2007cognitive, niendam2012meta}, constructs closely related to the general factor of intelligence \citep{chen2019testing}.
 DMN is involved in spontaneous thought \citep{andrews2014default} and semantic/conceptual representation \citep{wirth2011semantic,binder2011neurobiology,binder2009semantic}, capacities that likely facilitate abstraction and problem-solving.
 Cerebellum has been traditionally associated with coordination of movement \citep{spencer2005role,bastian2006learning}, but there is growing recognition that it coordinates both external motor operations as well as internal mental operations, and thus it plays a critical role in supporting complex cognition \citep{schmahmann2019cerebellum, schmahmann1996movement, andreasen1999defining}.
 CP and RSP are small networks that were identified relatively recently \citep{gordon2017individual}, and their significance for higher cognitive functions requires further elucidation.

-Figure \ref{fig:stl-original} shows the same connectome-space visualization, using the coefficients from the randomized LASSO, for the two crystallized intelligence tasks (top row) and two fluid intelligence tasks (bottom row).
-In all four maps, patterns are less clumpy (more “salt-and-pepper”).
-In addition, there is less block structure wherein connectivity patterns follow the boundaries of our a priori parcellation that groups nodes into 15 network communities.
-While there is shared structure visible within rows, consistent with the crystallized/fluid model, and across rows, consistent with the general factor model, this shared structure is notably more muted compared to corresponding results from MTL.